matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Simple Non-Dedicated Server**

-- Single Server (COmputer).
+- Single Server (Computer).
-- RDBMS is installed.
+- RDBMS installed.
 - User logs in and accesses database from command line.
 - Simplest configuration.
 - Often will talk over 'localhost' and a network socket on localhost.